 Supporting Strategic Efforts in Illinois Child Welfare

-Chapin Hall’s work with Illinois DCFS includes:
+Highlights of Chapin Hall’s work with Illinois DCFS include:

 This work at Chapin Hall is led by Policy Fellow Mary Sue Morsch and Research Fellow Dr. Brian Chor.
 Morsch served on the executive team at DCFS for 16 years, where she played a leadership role in implementing major child welfare reforms.
 She also served as a court-appointed consultant to DCFS for five years.
 Chor is a clinical psychologist with over 10 years of experience leading child welfare and child mental health services research and conducting program evaluations.